-The cause of Ménière's disease is unknown, but it may be related to a fluid imbalance in the inner ear.
+The cause of Ménière's disease is unknown, but it may be related to a fluid imbalance in your inner ear.
 When the fluid builds up, it causes excess pressure.
-This pressure affects the sensory systems in the inner ear used to maintain balance, which leads to episodes of vertigo.
+This pressure affects the sensory systems in your inner ear that are used to maintain balance, which leads to episodes of vertigo.

 - Fewer episodes of vertigo may also reduce problems with balance.

-- Having fewer episodes of vertigo means a better quality of life.
+- Fewer episodes of vertigo means a better quality of life.